The difference between a Full Frame and a Crop Sensor camera is the difference in the size of the sensor that records the image.

 The question really is “Why do we have two sizes?
 Surely this just creates confusion”

-When digital photography was first introduced the obvious size was to stay with something equal to what we were all used to – the 35mm, which in time became known as a ‘full frame’ sensor.
+When digital photography was first introduced the obvious size for a sensor was to stay with something equal to what we were all used to – the 35mm.

 Holy smokes that was probably at the higher end of the annual salary scale and clearly put such a purchase out of reach of the average consumer.